April 2023 - APPLY FOR MY NEW PHD POSITIONS or MSC PROJECTS

-Current ProjectsIf you like one of the projects listed below, please drop me a mail: lakis at elte dot hu
+Current ProjectsIf you are interested, please drop me a mail: lakis at elte dot hu

 Novel approaches to Internet congestion control protocol design

 Internet congestion control is a critical factor affecting both network efficiency and user experience.
 In recent years, there has been a growing interest in exploring novel approaches to Internet congestion control protocol design.
 Some of the new design objectives include developing application-oriented and quality of experience (QoE)-aware protocols.
 Researchers are also experimenting with new algorithmic approaches, such as control-theoretic and learning-based methods, to improve the efficiency of congestion control.
 In addition, rethinking the design space has led to the development of novel schemes for multipath congestion control, which can effectively mitigate congestion across multiple network paths.
 These novel approaches have the potential to significantly improve the performance of Internet congestion control protocols and enhance the user experience.
 The primary objective of this PhD research project is to explore innovative and practical concepts related to Internet congestion control, develop and analyze new algorithms optimized for new aspects mentioned above.

 Congestion management, SLA enforcement and better quality of experiences on the Internet and private network domains